aosabook/500lines/contingent/chapter.rst

 these functions may in turn invoke *other* task functions, passing whatever arguments they need answers for.

-To see how this works we will actually now implement the documentation builder described at the beginning of the chapter.
+To see how this works, we will actually now implement the documentation builder described at the beginning of the chapter.
 In order to prevent ourselves from wallowing around in a bog of details, for this illustration we will work with